-Our group provides general copyright counseling, as well as litigation and licensing services to clients of varying size and industry sectors.
-Our clients range from large corporations to independent authors, artists, and designers, all of whom rely upon, or need clearance to use, valuable copyrighted works.
-In addition, our clients depend on our experience in corporate transactions, including mergers, acquisitions, and divestitures, involving the transfer and ownership of copyrighted works.
+Our group provides general copyright counseling as well as litigation and licensing services to clients of varying size and industry sectors.
+Our clients range from large corporations to independent authors, artists and designers, all of whom rely on, or need clearance to use, valuable copyrighted works.
+In addition, our clients depend on our experience in corporate transactions, including mergers, acquisitions and divestitures, involving the transfer and ownership of copyrighted works.

 We have extensive experience in negotiating and drafting joint development and other agreements involving software, computer-related works, literary works, published works, industrial designs, media and musical works.

-Our team of experienced intellectual property litigators have a long history of success in enforcing and defending copyright claims.
+Our team of experienced intellectual property litigators has a long history of success in enforcing and defending copyright claims.

 Internet and E-Commerce

-As the Internet continues to evolve, so, too, do the legal and business challenges of doing business on the Internet.
+As the Internet continues to evolve, so too do the legal and business challenges of doing business online.
 Our attorneys were among the first to write and speak on Internet issues and continue to do so.

-The conduct of business via the Internet and the resultant collection of visitors' private information increases the exposure of corporations to claims of fraud and identity theft.
-We regularly help our clients to comply with the Gramm-Leach Bliley Act and Federal Trade Commission regulations for data collection and encryption.
+Conducting of business via the Internet and in conjunction collecting visitors' private information increases the exposure of corporations to claims of fraud and identity theft.
+We regularly help our clients comply with the Gramm-Leach-Bliley Act and Federal Trade Commission regulations for data collection and encryption.

-We assist our clients in a broad range of areas, including:
+We assist our clients in a broad range of areas, including the following: